LazaUK/AOAI-Streaming-TokenUsage/README.md

 ```

 ## 4. Tiktoken-calculated token usage in streaming API calls
 When the Streaming option is enabled, Completion payload will no longer contain "usage" dictionary.
-That's why it would be necessary to calculate tokens using packages like tiktoken.
+That's why it would be necessary to calculate tokens using additional packages like **tiktoken**, ot implement required logic in-house.
 ``` Python
 tiktoken_prompt = [{"role": "user", "content": prompt}]
 tiktoken_prompt_tokens = num_tokens_from_messages(tiktoken_prompt)